uwess/special-topics-in-RS/README.md

 # special-topics-in-RS
 # Analysing the Changes of Lake Water Extent Using Remote Sensing
 - Lake in 1997, 2013 and 2020 were analyzed and interpreted with remote sensing data.
 For this, images of three years were obtained from Landsat 5 TM and Landsat 8 OLI / TIRS satellites.
-- WRI, NDWI, MNDWI indices were used to monitor the changes in water areas during the analysis phase.
-The images obtained as a result of the indexes were classified and the area of the water areas was calculated and the shrinkage on the lake surface was calculated.
+-  NDVI indice was used to monitor the changes in water areas during the analysis phase.
+The images obtained as a result of the indice were classified and the area of the water areas was calculated and the shrinkage on the lake surface was calculated.

 # DATA SET
 - 20 JULY 1997